mikebaloun/Predicting-Calgary-Real-Estate-Property-Value/README.md

 ## How to Run

-1.  **Clone the Repository.**
+1.  **Clone the Repository:** `git clone https://github.com/your-username/your-repository-name.git`
-2.  **Set up the Data:** Download the "Property Assessment Data" CSV from the link in the Data Source section and place it in a Google Drive folder at the path https://drive.google.com/drive/folders/1pFD7AK32eBGZV5wry9PpK3Dd4mWuSmTg?usp=drive_link.
+2.  **Set up the Data:** Download the "Property Assessment Data" CSV from the link in the Data Source section and place it in a Google Drive folder at the path `(https://drive.google.com/drive/folders/1pFD7AK32eBGZV5wry9PpK3Dd4mWuSmTg?usp=drive_link)`.
 3.  **Open in Google Colab:** Upload the `.ipynb` notebook file to Google Colab and ensure the runtime is set to `T4 GPU`.
 4.  **Run the Notebook:** Execute the cells in the notebook from top to bottom.